-In addition to connecting you with healthcare providers who can treat common conditions like acne and the flu, Amwell also offers special services like urgent care, women’s health, nutrition, pediatrics, psychiatry, and more.
+In addition to connecting you with healthcare professionals who can treat common conditions like acne and the flu, Amwell also offers special services like urgent care, women’s health, nutrition, pediatrics, psychiatry, and more.

-Amwell’s online therapy options may be beneficial for those with mental health conditions.
+Amwell’s online therapy options may be beneficial for people with mental health conditions.
 Therapists on Amwell can provide mental health counseling for anxiety, depression, stress management, insomnia, and more.

-According to user surveys, Amwell patients seem pretty happy with the company’s services.
+According to user surveys, Amwell users seem pretty happy with the company’s services.

-A small 2016 study found that patients with major depressive disorder who experienced a blended therapy protocol of both face-to-face and online sessions reported improvements in depression, health-related quality of life, and anxiety.
+A small 2016 study found that people with major depressive disorder who experienced a blended therapy protocol of both face-to-face and online sessions reported improvements in depression, health-related quality of life, and anxiety.